 - About 45 percent of all fireworks injuries happen to children under 15, states the USFA.

-- Sparklers account for nearly one quarter of fireworks injures and burn at 1,200 degrees—hot enough to cause third-degree burns, the NFPA said.
+- Sparklers account for nearly one-quarter of fireworks injuries and burn at 1,200 degrees—hot enough to cause third-degree burns, the NFPA said.

 - Comparative boiling/burning temperatures of other materials: